 In December 2022, the Company received notice of a complaint filed against the Company and another defendant in the semiconductor industry, by Network System Technologies, LLC in the United States District Court for the Western District of Texas, and additional complaints were filed in the Eastern District of Texas against certain companies, including some customers of the Company, asserting among other things patent infringement relating to the Company's technology seeking damages and injunctive relief.
-On July 21, 2023, the District Court for the Western District of Texas issued its ruling on the Company Motion to Dismiss by granting the motion in part and denying the motion in part with the leave to amend.
-The plaintiff filed a First Amended Complaint (FAC) on August 7, 2023, and Arteris filed a Motion to Dismiss the pre-suit indirect and willful infringement claims on September 5, 2023.
-Network System Technologies, LLC's opposition was filed on October 10, 2023, and Arteris filed a reply on October 17, 2023.
+The Company filed a Motion to Dismiss the indirect and willful infringement claims in the Amended Complaint on September 5, 2023 and claim construction hearings, the results of which are pending, in the Western District of Texas.
+These complaints and claims are complex in subject matter, multiple in number, in varying stages among the courts in which complaints were filed and indeterminate as to the amount of damages sought.
 The Company continues to vigorously defend itself in respect to these complaints and anticipates an increase in legal expenses to do so.

 Due to the inherent uncertainties and complex technical issues arising from such intellectual property litigation, the Company cannot predict or guarantee any result of such intellectual property litigation.
-As with any such litigation at its initial stages, the Company cannot comment on the possible final litigation results of ongoing litigation or the risk whether the Company may not prevail in such intellectual property litigation.
+As with any such litigation of this complexity, the Company cannot comment on the possible final litigation results of ongoing litigation or the risk whether the Company may not prevail in such intellectual property litigation.
 In addition, such litigation may make it necessary to support or defend the Company or the Company's customers relating to the claims in the litigation.